interledgerjs/web-monetization-polyfill/README.md

 - The page calls `registerWebMonetizationPolyfill` with the url of their web monetization handler.
 - The user is redirected to the web monetization polyfill site and asked to confirm.
 - The user confirms and is redirected back.
-- [ ] TODO: the user can reject the request and return to a different URL.

 ### Monetize a Web Page